2019-12-05 letter from Dave Burton to attendees at the Ruth Pauley Lecture by Prof. Michael E. Mann in Southern Pines, NC

 - Rising CO2 levels make plants more water-efficient and drought resilient.
 That has helped substantially to reduce the threat of drought-induced famines.

 - Are you old enough to remember when drought-induced famines were frequently in the news, in places like Bangladesh?
-Well, now, despite their rising populations, Bangladesh and India have food gluts, every year.
+Well, now, despite their rising populations, Bangladesh and India have food surpluses, every year.
 Higher CO2 levels are among the reasons for that.

 - As CO2 levels continue to rise, the benefits will continue to increase.
 Commercial greenhouses use CO2 generators to raise daytime CO2 levels, typically to about 1500 ppmv.
 They go to that expense because it makes the plants dramatically healthier and more productive.
 (Unfortunately, there're not enough recoverable fossil fuels in the ground to get outdoor CO2 levels anywhere near that high.)